-STEAKTOOTH IS EVERYWHERE: AN INTERVIEW
+STEAKTOOTH IS EVERYWHERE

 You may know Rachael Finley, also known as Steaktooth (or more intimately, Steak), as the founder of Tumblr-esque clothing lines Teenage and Hot Lava, seen her rocking meme shirts on the MTV Movie Awards red carpet, or follow her wild Instagram and Tumblr superstardom.
 In any case, you'll get to know her much better this weekend while she takes over our Snapchat, bringing you to all the pool-and-desert-side parties she can handle.
 We sat down with Steak to get her insight on entrepreneurialism, festival looks, and chicken.